jplace/barrrgh/src/site/drink/manhattan.md

   - Cherry (for garnish)
 recipe: |
   Stir ingredients over ice until chilled.
 Strain into chilled glass.
 Garnish with a cherry.
+notes: |
+  The Manhattan template can be played with.
+Try subbing half the sweet vermouth for dry vermouth.
+Or, change angostura bitters for another bitters.
 ---